rroemhild/hodd/README.md

 ### Requierements

-* MQTT broker with WebSockets
+* MQTT broker with WebSockets, like the [Mosquitto](https://mosquitto.org/) broker.

+If you use the Mosquitto test broker, change the port to 8081 SSL enabled.

 ### Screenshot with example data